Skip to Content

 Things To Do at and Near Treasure Island Las Vegas

-TI opened in 1993 as the pirate-themed Treasure Island and has been a staple of the north end of the Las Vegas Strip since.
+TI opened in 1993 as the pirate-themed Treasure Island and has been a staple of the north end of the Strip since.

-Although they have slowly dulled the pirate theme, which includes nixing their free “Sirens of TI” show, the property still carries a degree of that original charm.
+Although they have slowly dulled the pirate theme, including nixing the free pirate show, the property still retains a degree of that original charm.
 Surrounded by world-class resorts, there are plenty of things to do at and near Treasure Island in Las Vegas.

-Below, I’ll dive into some of the more popular things to do at TI and nearby on the Las Vegas Strip.
+Below, I’ll dive into some of the more popular things to do at TI and nearby.

 Things To Do at Treasure Island Las Vegas

-See Mystere: While the storyline and adult baby will have you confused, the acrobatics and production value will leave you satisfied in typical Cirque du Soleil fashion.
+See Mystere: While the storyline and adult baby will have you confused, the acrobatics and production value will leave you satisfied in typical Cirque fashion.

 A mid-tier Cirque show, pricing tends to be cheaper than “O” at Bellagio, or “KA” at MGM Grand, landing in the $70 range most nights.

-Mystere was my first Cirque show in Las Vegas ans will always hold a place near and dear to my heart – I left impressed.
+Mystere was my first Cirque show in Las Vegas and will always hold a place near and dear to my heart – I left impressed.

 Acrobatic performers flying through the air in Mystere

-Play blackjack: Usually, we like to focus on things to do besides gambling, as trying your luck is an obvious Vegas activity.
-TI, however, is one of the few Strip casinos that still deals a traditional $10 blackjack game that pays 3:2.
+Play blackjack: While I prefer to stick to non-gaming things to do, TI is one of the few Strip casinos that still deals a traditional $10 blackjack game that pays 3:2.

 Bull riding and dancing: Gilley’s is a western-themed bar and BBQ restaurant that offers late-night dancing and even a mechanical bull.
 How long can you last?

-Ensure to Check out the Freebies: On display at TI is a carved wooly mammoth tusk that took generations to complete.
-The intricacy and detail of the work is sincerely amazing.
+The Freebies: On display at TI is a carved woolly mammoth tusk that took generations to complete.
+The intricacy and detail of the work are amazing.

 An intricatedly carved mammoth tusk in a glass case.